ekmungai/eloquent-ifrs-docs/content/docs/trial-balance.md

 + `$year`: The year for which account balances should be included in the report.
 Defaults to the current year.

 ### Attributes
-+ `entity`: The Entity object associated with the report.
++ `$trialBalance->entity`: The Entity object associated with the report.
-+ `reportingPeriod`: The ReportingPeriod object associated with the report.
++ `$trialBalance->reportingPeriod`: The ReportingPeriod object associated with the report.
-+ `balances`: The credit and debit balances for the report.
++ `$trialBalance->balances`: The credit and debit balances for the report.
-+ `accounts`: An array of the accounts included in the report grouped by their categories.
++ `$trialBalance->accounts`: An array of the accounts included in the report grouped by their categories.

 ### Methods
 + `$trialBalance->toString():` Prints out a summarized version of the report as a string. !!IMPORTANT!! this method is only intended for debugging and should never be used for production.
-+ `$incomeStatement->getSections():` Retrieves the balances of the sections of the report, grouped by the categories therein.
++ `$trialBalance->getSections():` Retrieves the balances of the sections of the report, grouped by the categories therein.
-+ `$incomeStatement->attributes():` Presents the report's attributes as an array.
++ `$trialBalance->attributes():` Presents the report's attributes as an array.
 Useful for debugging.

 ### Constants
-+ `IncomeStatement::TITLE`: The title of the report.
++ `TrialBalance::TITLE`: The title of the report.
+Defaults to Trial Balance.
-+ `IncomeStatement::ASSETS`: The Assets section of the report.
-Includes both Current and Non-current assets.
-+ `IncomeStatement::LIABILITIES`: The Liabilities section of the report.
-Includes both Current and Non-current liabilities.
-+ `IncomeStatement::EQUITY`: The Equity section of the report.
-+ `IncomeStatement::RECONCILIATION`: The Non Reconciliation section of the report.